quick2063706271/DonateNow/README.md

     Username: user@user.com
     Password: user
     ```
+    <br/> - User will be directed automatically to the Search Result Page for browsing and requesting items.

-2. Click on MY PROFILE on the top right corner to review user profile
+2. Click on MY PROFILE on the top right corner to review the user profile
+    <br/> - If not logged in, message will prompt user to log in before proceeding.
+    <br/> - User can access different functionalities by clicking on different tabs in the left panel.
+    <br/> - In the User Information tab, the user can click on Edit button to edit his/her user profile and Save button to update any changes.
+    <br/> - In the Transaction History tab, the user can view a list of completed donated that the user received from donnees.
+    <br/> - In the Donated History tab, the user can view a list of his donated items.
+    <br/> - In the Submit Feedback tab, the user can file a complaint or submit a response to be reviewed by the admin.

+3. Click on WISH LIST on the top right corner to review a list of all items the user have wishlisted
     <br/> - If not logged in, message will prompt user to log in before proceed.
-    <br/> - By clicking on different tabs in the left panel, the user can edit personal information, review history, or to submit feedback for review.

-3. Click on WISH LIST on the top right corner to review all items the user have wishlisted
-    <br/> - If not logged in, message will prompt user to log in before proceed.
-    <br/> - User can click on each post in WISH LIST to review the post in detail.
+    <br/> - User can click on the header of each post in WISH LIST to review the post in detail.
+    <br/> <br/> - If the user has completed the transaction of the item, a status bar Viewer Status: Completed will appear at the top of the post.
+    <br/> <br/> - If the transaction is yet to complete, a Request Now button will appear at the top of the post to remind the user.
+If clicked, a pop up window will appear, asking the user to confirm or cancel his request.

 4. Click on DONATE NOW on the top right corner to post a new donation
     <br/> - User must fill in all required areas to publish posts.
     <br/> - Click on PUBLISH to submit post form, error message will prompt if not all areas are filled.